 Ventilation assessments were conducted across our school facilities, and guidelines on ventilating rooms inform staff how to prepare each room for optimum ventilation every day.

 The ventilation poster explains the different types of ventilation in classrooms.

-Free flu vaccines are also available in the month of June to everyone 6 months and older.
 COVID-19 and influenza are different viruses, so it’s important to get both vaccines – you can even get both at once.

-We also work with Catholic Education Western Australia (CEWA) and the Association of Independent Schools of Western Australia (AISWA) to respond to WA Health advice and provide information to schools and staff.
+We also work closely with Catholic Education Western Australia (CEWA) and the Association of Independent Schools of Western Australia (AISWA) to respond to WA Health advice and provide information to schools and staff.